JakeJMattson/EmbedBot/README.md

 </p>

 # EmbedBot
 EmbedBot is a simple bot interface to create and modify embeds via commands as this is not possible via the traditional Discord interface.
+A web interface is also in the pipeline, leading to a seamless embed experience.

 ## Setup
 See [setup.md](setup.md) for a setup guide.